 Summary information on cases will be reported in the bulletin only if the numbers do not risk data confidentiality.

 Outbreaks

-There have been no confirmed influenza outbreaks reported to the PHA Health Protection acute response duty room so far this season.
+During weeks 15 and 16 there were no confirmed influenza outbreaks reported to PHA Health Protection acute response duty room.